cbortoluzzi/SIB-summer_school/README.md

 git clone git@github.com:cbortoluzzi/SIB-summer_school.git
 ```

+**All data used in the Biodiversity Bioinformatics Summer School are paired-end data!**

 ## Variant calling
 The scope of Topic 3 is to have students developing their own workflow on the provided BAM files to call variants.
 We expect them to use a combination of the following softwares:
 - GATK v4.6.2.0